Summary of preliminary data acquired by the agent during RAG.

 A unique identifier for the event.

-Function calling trial statistics for the operation.
+Function calling trial statistics (total, success, failure counts).

 Rationale for the authorization table design decisions.